prasadbobbilla/about-me/README.md

 - [Hosted Page](https://prasadbobbilla.github.io/about-me/)

 ## About
-This repo tells you about the tools and resources needed to start with Github and also basic commands available in markdown language.
+This repo tells you about the tools and resources which we use for Github and also basic commands available in markdown language.

 ## Recommended Tools